Last updated on March 21st, 2018

 They have miniature golf out front as well as a place that kids can pan for gems and fossils.
 It costs anywhere from $5 – $10 for a bag of sediment that they can pan though.

 Harmony is also known for its Amish tours.
 I’m sure that you could probably do your own by driving some back roads, but it wouldn’t be as informative.
 They had a roadside shop where my husband and I fell in love some of their furniture.
 We will probably be going back to get our new Kitchen table in a few years!

 Next up, Lanesboro.
 It about a 10 minute drive from highway 52 and its totally worth the drive.
-They have a downtown to hang out in.
-Most bikers enjoying the Root River Trail experience this and on a summer weekend, it gets a little crazy there.
-The kids were asleep by this time we got there so we couldn’t get out to check out much of the stores.
-I did stop at the Barn Sale a the end of the street.
+They have a traditional downtown to hang out in.
+The town doubles or triples in size during the peak bike times during the weekends due to the Root River Trail running right down the center of town.
+Make sure to keep an eye out for them as you are driving because it can get a little crazy.
+I stop at the Barn Sale a the end of the street.
 It’s was leaning more towards ‘Flea Market’ but had some fun things to look at.

-stay at.
-They also have many water adventure outfitters if you wanted to go down the river.
-I think most of them include pickup from the river as well.
+I recommend staying at one of the bed and breakfast in town.
+They are booming with them.
+There are also have many water adventure outfitters to choose from.
+A lot of people will rent inner tubes and canoes to float down the river.
+Most of the outfitters will pick you up at the end of the trip from the river as well.
 We could have spend the whole day there if we wanted.
 For more info… check out www.lanesboro.com

 Chatfield is another small town along the way but with the exception of a great play place.
 We would drive by this one all the time and I would look through the passenger window in wonder.
 It was so fun to actually be able to stop with my kids.
 The Tot Town was by far my favorite.
 Great way to let your kids get out some road trip energy without having to go off the batten path.